Fleas and ticks on your cat

-Powders are a rather old-fashioned and messy way of treating fleas.
-The powder needs to remain on the coat to be effective and can be swallowed or inhaled causing illness.
+Powders are a rather old-fashioned and messy way of treating fleas on your cat, as the powder needs to remain on your cat’s coat to be effective and can cause illness if it’s swallowed or inhaled.

-Sprays are also used less frequently since the development of ‘Spot-on’ treatments.
-The noise of a spray can also upset a nervous cat.
-However, a pump action spray containing fipronil can be useful for very young kittens for whom the spot-on treatments are not licensed.
+Sprays are also used less frequently than they used to be, thanks mainly to the invention of the ‘spot-on’ treatments.
+The noise of the spray can also upset nervous cats.
+However, a pump action spray containing an ingredient called fipronil can be used on very young kittens, which aren’t allowed to use spot-on treatments.

-These products are now the simplest and most effective way of treating and preventing flea infestations.
-They are usually small vials contain a small amount of liquid applied to the back of the neck.
-They may kill fleas and some also prevent the development of eggs and there are a number of different brands available.
-The duration of action varies between products.
-Consult your vet for more information.
+These products are the simplest and most effective way of treating and preventing fleas.
+They usually consist of a small vial of liquid which should be applied to the back of your cat’s neck, killing fleas and sometimes the development of eggs.
+There are several brands available, so talk to your vet to find the best one for your cat.

-An injection is available to prevent the development of flea eggs but a topical treatment may need to be used at the same time.
+Cats can have an injection to prevent the development of flea eggs, but you’ll usually have to use a topical treatment at the same time.